Creating Google Cloud Functions With Kotlin

 runFunction Task

-task in the Gradle build file triggers the java-function-invoker, which wraps the function and serves it using a jetty web server.
+The runFunction task in the Gradle build file triggers the java-function-invoker, which wraps the function and serves it using a Jetty web server.

 To run the function locally, call runFunction using the Gradle wrapper: